Return to Home

 Strategy Focus: Sector Rotation

 One common TAA strategy involves shifting between business sectors based on the economic cycle.
+Different sectors perform better at different stages of economic expansion and contraction.

 Early Cycle